apache/arrow-site/_drafts/arrow-flight-sql-jdbc.md

 other hand, provides a protocol that is:

 1. Columnar, using Arrow data for bulk result sets,
-2. Designed to be implemented by multiple databases, and
+2. Designed to be implemented by multiple databases, with C++ and Java libraries, and
 3. Designed to be adapted to APIs like JDBC and ODBC.

 Just columnar data alone can be a [significant speedup][hannes] for